WPV-Ready is about Emergency Preparedness

 WPV-Ready operates throughout the Woodside Fire Protection District (WFPD), serving over 20,000 residents in the towns of Woodside and Portola Valley, as well as some unincorporated areas of San Mateo County.

 WPV-Ready is dedicated to bringing all residents of our district to a better level of emergency preparedness.
-Whether you are just getting started, or already have a lot of resilience in your life, WPV-Ready will help you get further.
+Whether you are just getting started, or already have a lot of resilience in your life, WPV-Ready will help you to further prepare.
 We start with preparedness at the personal and home level.
 From there we organize neighborhoods into Ready Communities.
-And all of our Ready Communities add up to the full WPV-Ready district-wide program.
+Collectively, all of our Ready Communities make up the full WPV-Ready district-wide program.

 Communities register with the WPV-Ready organization.
 WPV-Ready provides informational materials and training for leaders and members of the Ready Community.
 How the Ready Communities organize and communicate with their members can vary based on needs of the community.

 The primary goal of WPV-Ready is personal and household preparedness.

 We want to ensure that households are ready for disasters such as Public Safety Power Shut-offs (PSPS), wildfires, earthquakes, floods, and landslides.
 We assume that wide-area disasters (e.g., pandemics, terrorism) are handled by the County Office of Emergency Services.
 Household preparedness is ultimately up to individuals and families.
 WPV-Ready can be a powerful force in helping families prepare.
 When households are prepared, much of what needs to be done during an actual emergency is streamlined and neighbors can help each other.
 WPV-Ready encourages neighbors to help their neighbors especially with immediate needs before outside help arrives.

 Organize Ready Communities using existing social structures.